 Internet Access Assistance Program for Families with Students at Home:

-During the COVID-19 crisis period we have established a limited time Internet Access Assistance Program for our customers and residents with students at home (K-12 and college) who live in our telephone company areas, as well as our current O.P.E.N.
+During the COVID-19 crisis period, we have established a limited-time Internet Access Assistance Program for our customers and residents with students at home (K-12 and college) who live in our telephone company areas and our current O.P.E.N.
 Fiber Optic broadband customers.

 SAFE “No Contact” Installation Option – available for O.P.E.N.™ Fiber Optic Internet

-The City of Belfast has issued some lists and resources for citizens seeking to access services – April 1, 2020
+The City of Belfast has issued some lists of resources for citizens seeking to access community services.

-Waldo County Bounty was formed by individuals and organizations in Waldo County to meet immediate, essential food security needs by flowing vital, financial and material resources to multiple parts of the local food system, including hunger relief programs, farmers, and gardeners.
-Those interested in supporting the campaign are invited to send a check to Waldo County Bounty c/o Unity Barn Raisers, PO Box 381, Unity, Maine 04988 or online at www.waldocountybounty.org.
+Individuals and organizations in Waldo County formed Waldo County Bounty to meet immediate, essential food security needs by flowing vital, financial, and material resources to multiple parts of the local food system, including hunger relief programs, farmers, and gardeners.
+Those interested in supporting the campaign are invited to send a check to Waldo County Bounty c/o Unity Barn Raisers, PO Box 381, Unity, Maine 04988, or online www.waldocountybounty.org.
 Volunteer opportunities are also provided through the same website.
-For more information, please contact Sara Trunzo at firstname.lastname@example.org.
+For more information, please contact Sara Trunzo at email@example.com.